-Inter-city public transport should be arranged through the Travel & Employee Benefits team to ensure the Council can discharge its duty of care requirements and record travel impacts.
-Travel booking requests can be made via askHR.
+Inter-city public transport should be arranged through the Travel & Benefits team to ensure the Council can discharge its duty of care requirements and record travel impacts.

 If local public transport is required on arrival at the destination, tickets can be purchased by the employee and the expense will be reimbursed by submitting a Travel & Subsistence claim via an Employee Self-Service account.